Research course

 • Basic understanding of human physiology and major pathophysiologic processes of disease

-• Scientific research performance for at least 3 months
+• Academic research experience for at least 3 months (e.g. internship)

 • Experience with problem-based learning at academic level

-An online knowledge test and an online interview may follow before you are admitted to the programme.
+In a letter of motivation you should explain which specialisation and profile you choose.
+An online interview may follow before you are admitted to the programme.

 Would you like to know if you are eligible to be admitted to this programme?
 Take our E-Check and instantly get an insight in your eligibility.